tobsirl/AWS-Certified-DevOps-Engineer/README.md

 - Shares the RCU and WCU with the table
 - Attributes - All, KEYS_ONLY, INCLUDE
 - LSI's are an alternative view on the base table data using the same PK and a different SK
+- Indexes are sparse, only items which have a value in the index alternative sort key are added to the index

+#### DynamoDB - GSI

+- Can be created at any time
+- Default limit of 20 per base table
+- Alternative PK and SK
+- GSI's have their own RCU and WCU allocations
+- Attributes - ALL, KEYS_ONLY, INCLUDE